Ladvien/ladvien.github.io/_posts/2018-04-29-arch-linux-deep-learning-gpu-environment.md

 Which means you are good to go!
 At this point, Python is setup to do accelerated deep-learning.
 Most deep-learning peeps stop here, as Python is the deep-learning language.
 However, like a pirate I'm an R sort of guy.

 ### 7. Installing R and RStudio
 To setup a GPU accelerated deep-learning environment in R there isn't a lot of additional setup.
-There is a `keras` and `tensorflow` R packages, which connect the R code to a Python backend.
+There are `keras` and `tensorflow` R packages, which connect the R code to a Python backend.

 To get R in Arch Linux open the terminal and type:
 ```